 RFK should be developed for the community, not a billionaire’s playground!

-An NFL stadium will take public funds that could be used to improve schools, public transportation, housing and more.
+An NFL stadium will take public funds from schools, housing,

 1